 For an explanation of outlaw words and how the child learns to spell them, click on the Outlaw Words button in the menu bar above.

 The D level combines the A, B and C levels, mixing words made up of just first spellings with words using any spellings and words containing silent letters.

-Each time a child completes two levels (for example, A-1 level part one, A-1 level part two, A-2 level part one, A-2 level part two), the child is tested on the ten words just learned.
-To take the test, the child selects the test that matches the completed worksheet levels (for example, the child selects A level tests and then chooses the A level 1 and 2 test).
+Each time a child completes 4 worksheets - for example, A-1 level part one, A-1 level part two, and A-2 level part one, A-2 level part two, the child is tested on the ten words just learned.
+To take the test, the child selects the test that matches the completed worksheet levels - for example, the child selects A level tests and then chooses the A level 1 and 2 test.

-The test page contains ten buttons numbered appropriately 1 through 10.
-Pressing each button plays one of the ten words presented in the two just completed levels of the Sightword Worksheets.
-The child presses each numbered button in turn and, using his or her Decoding Chart for the spellings, writes the spellings for each word beneath its numbered button.
+The test page contains 10 buttons numbered appropriately 1 through 10.
+Pressing each button plays one of the 10 words presented in the just completed levels of the Sightword Worksheets.
+The child presses each numbered button in turn and writes the spellings for each word beneath its numbered button.

 When the test is complete, the child shows the ten written words to his or her parent or teacher to be checked.
-A score of one-hundred percent means that child may begin the next two levels of the worksheets.
-Anything less than one-hundred percent, even if the child misses only one word, means the child must repeat the worksheets just finished and try the test again on another day.
+A score of 100% means that child may begin the next two levels of the worksheets.
+Anything less than 100%, even if the child misses only one word, means the child must repeat the worksheets just finished and try the test again on another day.

 The parent or teacher can check the child’s test either by listening along with the child during the test or by using the answers provided on the downloadable test pages.

 Click here to download page 1 of the Sightword Test pages

 Click here to download page 2 of the Sightword Test pages